dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Introduction.md

 ARM present a different approach for deploying resources - instead of creating and managing individual resources, you are able to manage entire topologies of resources together as logical units, by constructing JSON template to deploy and manage all these resources.

 ```
-Note that Classic mode is obsolete and going to be supported for legacy purposes in the future.
+Note that Classic mode is obsolete and going to be supported for legacy purposes only in the future.
-IaaS components deployed using ARM cannot be mixed with components created using the ASM APIs.
+IaaS components deployed using ARM cannot be mixed with components created using the Classic APIs.
-Components deployed using the ASM (old) APIs, will be presented in the Azure preview portal
+Components deployed using the Classic APIs, will be presented in the Azure preview portal
 https://portal.azure.com under the "classic" label:
 ```
 ![alt tag](/ARM/images/classic_arm_portal.png)